 If we have a technical problem, we may need to allow access to our systems by our technical support team who work within our confidentiality policies, and we restrict access to a ‘need to know’ basis to enable them to resolve the technical issues only.

-If we are required to transfer your personal data to countries outside the EU, we will only do this if that country has an adequate level of protection for personal data, or for the US, we have appropriate Standard Contract Clauses in place as these provide similar protections.
+If we are required to transfer your personal data to countries outside the EU, we will only do this if that country has an adequate level of protection for personal data, or for the US, we have appropriate International Data Transfer Agreements and Clauses in place as these provide similar protections.

 Automated decision making